 A representative of the New York office of Intria International Trade & Investment Agency Ltd., London, advises a client in New York to use the “Haavaramark” for “transfers to persons of Jewish descent residing in Germany.”
 The Haavara (transfer) Agreement had been made between Zionist representatives and the Nazis in 1933.
 It enabled emigrants to deposit money in a German account, which was used to pay for the import of German goods to Palestine.
 The proceeds from the sales of these goods in Palestine, after the deduction of costs, was disbursed to the new immigrants.

-Kurt Kleinmann and Helen Kleinman, from New York, had never met in person.
+Kurt Kleinmann of Vienna and Helen Kleinman in America had never met in person.
 After Kurt came up with the creative idea to contact a family with a similar name in New York, hoping that his American namesakes might be willing to help him procure an affidavit, an increasingly intense correspondence developed between the young man and the Kleinmans’ daughter.
 With determination, Helen took the matter into her hands.
 Three months after Kurt first contacted the Kleinmans, when Helen wrote this letter, not only was Kurt’s emigration underway, but Helen had also enlisted the help of an aunt to submit an affidavit for a cousin of his, with whom he had in the meantime managed to flee to Switzerland.
 What’s more she had enlisted yet another aunt to do the same for Kurt’s sister and brother-in-law, who were still stranded in Vienna.

 Richard Neubauer was lucky.
 When, during the November pogroms, throughout the night from the 9th to the 10th (later known as “Kristallnacht” or “Night of Broken Glass”), Nazi thugs destroyed the property of his relatives in Germany, he was already in safety in New York.
 In this letter, his brother Fritz describes to him in vivid detail the horrific destruction wrought upon Jews and their belongings and the terror caused by the brutality.
 The Neubauer brothers had inherited the Neubauer Print Shop in Ludwigshafen.
 Due to the destruction of the free press through its forced conformity under the Nazis, the print shop had lost all its business.
 Thanks to some lucky coincidences, Fritz, his wife Ruth, and their two children were in possession of train tickets making it possible to legally cross the border into Switzerland.
 Ruth had managed to salvage them from the wreckage of their furniture.